Borat Sagdiyev: Borat

 Subtitled Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, the film Borat is a mockumentary comedy.
 Most of those appearing in the film are not paid performers, but real people whom Borat met on his journey.
 The film was distributed by 20th Century Fox, and directed by Larry Charles.
 It premiered at the 2006 Toronto International Film Festival, and was released across Europe on 2 November 2006 and North America on 3 November 2006.

 The film follows Borat in his travels across the United States, as he commits cultural solecisms and exposes a few American ones.
 Over the course of the film, Borat falls in love with Pamela Anderson after watching a rerun of Baywatch, and vows to make her his wife.

 The film opened at No. 1 in the U.S., taking in $26.4 million on a limited release of 837 screens during its first weekend, beating Fahrenheit 9/11 as the biggest opening weekend for a film released in fewer than 1,000 cinemas.
 Baron Cohen celebrated the release of the film with a host of promotional in-character interviews.
 The film expanded its release on the second weekend to 2,566 screens, where it took in an additional $29 million.

 In 2007, Baron Cohen won a Golden Globe for "Best Performance by an Actor in a Motion Picture – Musical Or Comedy".
 With a production budget of $18,000,000 the film has grossed $128,501,044 in the United States of America and another $128,848,505 internationally, for a worldwide gross of $257,349,549 by mid-March 2007.

 Borat Subsequent Moviefilm

 In 2020, Baron Cohen filmed several pranks for a sequel film, a mockumentary comedy just like the first film.

-Since the end of the previous film, Borat was sentenced to a work camp.
-The film follows Borat as he is ordered to marry his daughter to Mike Pence, and later Rudy Giuliani.
+Since the end of the previous film, Borat was sentenced to a labor camp for the dishonor he had inflicted on his country.
+The sequel follows Borat as he is ordered to deliver a monkey, and later his daughter to Mike Pence, and later Rudy Giuliani.
 Borat then goes back to Kazakhstan in defeat, however, realizes that the Kazakh government has deliberately infected the world with coronavirus and is paid to keep the secret and is forgiven.
+The film ends with a message encouraging viewers to vote in the then-upcoming US presidential election.